 Use blotting papers.

-If you get stuck with oil overload mid-day, these blotting papers can seriously come in clutch.
+If you get stuck with oil overload mid-day, blotting papers can come in clutch.
 They usually come in tiny packs that fit right in your purse, and are designed specifically to absorb excess oil without messing up your makeup.
 The most satisfying part is seeing how much oil they’ve soaked up once you’re done!

-Try a translucent powder or a powdered SPF.
+Use a translucent powder or a powdered SPF.